-PSY 4243.
-Pre-marital Counseling - 3 hours (J-terms)
+PSY 4243 Pre-Marital Counseling - 3 hours (Spring odd years)

 An applied course designed to give the student a working knowledge of premarital counseling.
 Focus will be given to assessment tools, biblical foundation of marriage and the premarital counseling process.
 Prerequisite: 64 hours completed.